milesizydorczak12/Fingerprint-Correlation/README.md

 # REU-Biometrics-1F

 Open-source code for _Exploring an Intra-Person Fingerprint Correlation_ (paper under submission).
-Project summary: **Contrary to the commonly held belief that no two fingerprints are alike, we show with 99.5%+ confidence that fingerprints from different fingers from the same person share some commonality, _i.e._, intra-person fingerprint correlation.**.
+Project summary: "Contrary to the commonly held belief that no two fingerprints are alike, we show with 99.5%+ confidence that **fingerprints from different fingers from the same person share some commonality**, _i.e._, intra-person fingerprint correlation".
 By Gabe Guo, Miles Izydorczak, Wenyao Xu.

 # Installation